rajeshvkothari/oom/GIN_README_2508.md

           $ docker images -a
           ```

-        - Verify Docker containers are deployed:

-          All containers should be up.
+        - Verify Docker containers are deployed and all containers should be up.

           ```sh
           e.g: